Île-de-France Mobilités: History

 In June 2015, a contract valued at €20 million was awarded to Alstom Transport to develop and install an automatic train operation (ATO) system on RER A of the Réseau Express Régional network servicing Paris.
 At the time, RER A was the most heavily frequented regional line in Europe; the introduction of ATO enabled increased frequencies and improved performance on the line.

 During February 2017, it was announced that STIF and the public transportation company Keolis had signed contracts valued at €750 million to partner on improving the bus network serving Greater Paris.
 Stated goals of these contracts included the trialing of new technologies, a reduction of fare evasion, and a general raising of service quality.
 In June of that year, Valérie Pécresse, President of the Île-de-France region and of the STIF, announced that the authority would change its public name to Île-de-France Mobilités.

+The Île-de-France region inaugurated its first urban cable-car system, the Câble 1, on 13 December 2025, as part of a move to improve mobility for commuters and tourists alike.
+The line, operated by Transdev and funded by Île-de-France Mobilités, is expected to carry about 11,000 passengers daily.